Gifford lab group members

 Will Macnair (Systems Biology MSc project student) - PhD with Prof. Manfred Claassen (University of Zurich)

-Waqar Yousaf (MBio project student) - PGCE study
+Waqar Yousaf (MBio project student) - PGCE study and Teacher training

 Dr Roxanna Bonyadi (Chancellor's International Scholarship PhD student)